enchant97/frameworks_and_languages_module/technical_report.md

 ------------------------

 ### Strongly Typed
-TypeScript adds type checking into JavaScript to help catch errors before running any code.
+TypeScript adds type checking into JavaScript to help catch syntax and type errors before runtime.
 For the example shown below a "User" type is created, which can be added to the argument for the `log_user()` method.
 TypeScript will then ensure that any value passed to this method has that type, it will also ensure that usage of this value is supported by that type.

 ```ts
 type User = {